Why Do We Say Hello When Answering the Phone?

 According to The New York Times,

-“Resolved to sort out the “hello” mystery, Mr. Koenigsberg embarked on a tortuous search five years ago that led him, finally and triumphantly, to the American Telephone and Telegraph Company Archives in lower Manhattan, where he found an unpublished letter by Edison.
+“Resolved to sort out the ‘hello’ mystery, Mr. Koenigsberg embarked on a tortuous search five years ago that led him, finally and triumphantly, to the American Telephone and Telegraph Company Archives in lower Manhattan, where he found an unpublished letter by Edison.
 Dated Aug.
 15, 1877, it is addressed to one T.B.A.
 David, president of the Central District and Printing Telegraph Company in Pittsburgh.
 Mr. David was preparing to introduce the telephone to that city. ”

 That’s the Who and When.
-Whats the Answer for WHY we say Hello when Answering the phone?
+What’s the Answer for WHY we say Hello when Answering the phone?

 Thomas Edison discovered the principle of recorded sound on July 18, 1877.
 During the experiment, what was shouted was “Halloo!”
-This was a term used primarily for inciting dogs on a hunt, but otherwise to get someone’s attention.why we say hello when answering the phone and not halloo
+This was a term used primarily for inciting dogs on a hunt, but otherwise to get someone’s attention.

-It has been said that “Halloo” continued to be used in Edison’s experiments and it later became compressed in spelling and pronunciation.
+It has been said that “Halloo” continued to be used in Edison’s experiments, and it later became compressed in spelling and pronunciation.

 With all of the inventions that were said to be wrongly credited to The Wizard of Menlo Park, who knows if he invented the word?
 After all, the Oxford English dictionary cites the first printed version of ‘Hello’ with that spelling was fifty years prior in the Norwich Courier of Norwich, Connecticut.